meerrec/random-notes/blog/en/setup_mac.md

 Welcome to 2016!
 This documentation describes how I set my front-end development environment on a new Mac OSX system.
 If you ever have a chance to do the setup, you may find something helpful here.

+Note: I do not have the details and usage of all the stuff I mentioned in the list below.
+Please google it/them to get more information.

 ## Google Chrome
 It's a must have browser for every front-end guy, download from here: [https://www.google.com/chrome](https://www.google.com/chrome).